microsoft/azure-app-service-plugin/README.md

 Web App on Linux supports a different way to do the deployment using Docker.
 To deploy using Docker, you need to provide a `Dockerfile` that packages your web app with service runtime into a docker image.
 Then the plugin will build the image, push it to a docker registry and deploy the image to your web app.

-> Web App on Linux also supports traditional ways like Git and FTP, but only for built-in languages (.NET Core, Node.js, PHP and Ruby).
+> Web App on Linux also supports traditional ways like Git and WAR deploy, but only for built-in languages (.NET Core, Java, Node.js, PHP and Ruby).
 For other languages, you need to package your application code and service runtime together into a docker image and use docker to deploy.

 To deploy using docker: